 Mobile App User Acquisition Strategies & More: An Interview with Florian Lutz of JamppAlfred

-Effective mobile app marketing & advertising strategies play an important role in bringing in quality users and remain cost effective.
+Effective mobile app marketing strategies play an important role in bringing in quality users and remain cost effective.
 To help our community of app developers with best practices and expert insights, Dot Com Infoway has recently started featuring expert insights from thought leaders of the industry.
 In the latest installment of the series, experts predict how mobile app user acquisition will evolve in the upcoming year.

 Florian spearheads Jampp‘s growth in EMEA and APAC as the company’s MD in Germany.
 He is based in their Berlin office.
 Having previously co-founded TradeMob, and with more than a decade’s experience in mobile, Florian has been at the epicenter of the mobile app marketing landscape since 2005.
 He was among the first to introduce mobile app tracking technologies to the industry, pioneer an AppStore ranking strategy, and successfully apply retargeting to mobile apps.
 He is an active investor in the mobile and tech startup scene.
 And passionate about kitesurfing.